Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

     The `Training Scene Object` to grab.
 The object needs to have the `Grabbable Property` and a collider component configured.
 The collider defines the area where the trainee can grab this object.

+### Location of this Condition (for Developers)
+This behavior is part of the <a href="https://github.com/Innoactive/Basic-Interaction-Component" target="_blank">Basic-Interaction</a> component.
+The file is located <a href="https://github.com/Innoactive/Basic-Interaction-Component/blob/develop/Runtime/Conditions/GrabbedCondition.cs" target="_blank">here</a>

 ------

 ## Move Object into Collider